 Research is still in its early stages, but a couple of studies have found that yacon extract (from yacon leaves and roots) may kill cancer cells and prevent cancer from spreading.

-- In a 2012 study, rats with colon were given either yacon alone or yacon plus a probiotic for 13 weeks.
+- In a 2012 study, rats with colon cancer were given either yacon alone or yacon plus a probiotic for 13 weeks.
 Both groups had a significant decrease in cancer cell growth[*].

 - A study from 2017 found that yacon extract killed isolated breast cancer cells in a test tube setting[*].

 While this research shows promise, it’s still quite young.
 Yacon may have anti-cancer properties, but natural remedies are not a substitute for a comprehensive cancer treatment plan.
 Always work closely with your doctor.

 Yacon syrup is rich in fructooligosaccharides and another type of fiber called inulin.
 These prebiotic fibers are great for some people and not so great for others.
 Depending on the bacteria in your gut, too much prebiotic fiber may cause bloating, cramps, and digestive distress.